For up-to-date information about events at Haley House, please visit Haley House Bakery Café’s Facebook page!

 And for a monthly update on everything that’s going on in and around Haley House, why not sign up for our newsletter?

-On Sunday February 11th, from 4-7PM at the Haley House Bakery Café in Roxbury’s Dudley Square, a dozen chefs will serve soups made from locally sourced ingredients as a fundraiser for Haley House’s Soup Kitchen in the South End.
+On Sunday, February 11th, from 2-6 PM at Haley House Bakery Café in Roxbury’s Dudley Square, more than a dozen phenomenal chefs will serve soups made from locally sourced ingredients to benefit Haley House’s Soup Kitchen in the South End.

-Clay for Change is a student activity group at Massachusetts College of Art and Design, and “Empty Bowls” is one of its primary initiatives.
-Empty Bowls is an international grassroots effort to fight hunger.
+About Empty Bowls: Empty Bowls is an international grassroots effort to fight hunger.
 The basic premise is simple: handcrafted ceramic bowls are created, guests are invited to enjoy soup within the bowl and for a cash donation they keep the bowl as a reminder of all the empty bowls in the world.
 The money raised is donated to an organization working to end hunger and food insecurity – in this case, Haley House.